AamalAH/MultiAgentPlanning/Meeting Notes.md

     If removing this term has little consequence on the overall dynamics, then consider lifting the coupled term in derivation.

 - Write up derivation so far with introduction and motivation

 - (Added by Aamal) Begin running numerical tests on Q-Learning approach to determine islands of stability in an empirical test (i.e. produce equivalent figures as Figure 6 in Galla's paper)

 - Continue working towards equivalent of Eq.
 69 for Leung et al's mean field dynamics

+- Keep in mind the choice of the second supervisor.

 **Return to Literature Review - Revised**